hpe-dev-incubator/hpe-dev-portal/content/blog/okta-sso-integration-for-green-lake-and-aruba-central.md

 1. Click Next – Configure the Sign On settings

-   Two options available: **View Setup Instructions** which steps through the SAML config or **Identity Provider metadata** will produce an XML that can be loaded into Aruba Central.
+   You will find two options are available: **View Setup Instructions** which steps you through the SAML configuration and **Identity Provider metadata**, which will produce an XML file that can be loaded into Aruba Central.

    Suggestion: Click **Identity Provider metadata** and save the XML data to a file.

    ![](/img/ws-image9.png)
 2. C﻿lick Next
-3. Select Internal app and Click Finish
+3. Select Internal app, and Click Finish

-**Step 4: Create SAML Authorization Profile in GreenLake Cloud Platform**
+**Step 4: Create SAML Authorization Profile in HPE GreenLake Cloud Platform**

-1. Log into GreenLake and click Menu > Manage > Authentication and Click Set Up SAML Connection.
+1. Log into HPE GreenLake and click Menu > Manage > Authentication and Click Set Up SAML Connection.

-   *Before you can add a new SAML configuration, you must have at least one user account with that domain already enabled in GreenLake.
-Also, you must be logged into GreenLake with an account from that domain in order to enable SSO for that domain.*
+   *Before you can add a new SAML configuration, you must have at least one user account with that domain already enabled in HPE GreenLake.
+Also, you must be logged into GreenLake with an account from that domain in order to enable SSO for it.*

    ![](/img/ws-image10.png)
 2. Type in the domain you want to enable SSO on:

    ![](/img/ws-image11.png)
-3. Input the metadata from the above step
+3. Input the metadata from the step above.

-   While GreenLake does support manually entering this info, it’s recommended to simply upload the XML metadata that was downloaded in the previous step.
-Select Metadata File and select the XML.
-Then click Next.
+   While HPE GreenLake does support entering this information manually, it's recommended that you simply upload the XML metadata that was downloaded in the previous step.
+To do so, Select Metadata File, selecting the XML file.
+Then, click Next.

    ![](/img/ws-image12.png)
 4. Enter the SAML attributes to match what was entered in Okta and set the idle timeout value as well.